react-navigation/react-navigation.github.io/docs/headers.md

 ## Overriding shared `navigationOptions`

-The `navigationOptions` specified on your screen component are merged together with those of its parent `StackNavigator`, with the options on the screen component taking precedence.
+The `navigationOptions` specified on your screen component are merged together with those of its parent stack navigator, with the options on the screen component taking precedence.
 Let's use this knowledge to invert the background and tint colors on the details screen.

 ```js